astronomer/docs/archived_software_docs/version-0.27/cli-podman.md

 By default, the Astronomer CLI uses Docker to execute a few specific commands:

-- `astro dev [...]`: For running an Airflow environment on your local machine
+- `astro dev [...]`: For running an Apache Airflow® environment on your local machine
 - `astro auth login`: For authenticating to Astronomer Software
 - `astro deploy`: For pushing code to a Deployment